MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 any automatically mandatory keys that are present.

-A ServiceMode RR is considered "compatible" with a client if the client implements support for all its mandatory keys.
+A ServiceMode RR is considered "compatible" with a client if the client recognizes all the mandatory keys, and their values indicate that successful connection establishment is possible.
 If the SVCB RRSet contains no compatible RRs, the client will generally act as if the RRSet is empty.

 In presentation format, "mandatory" contains a list of one or more valid